aidielse/Rootkits-Playground/README.md

 		driverLauncher was extended and refined from hello_world. driverLauncher can now be used to load drivers/rootkits into the kernel and then unload them as needed.

+	Marine:

+		INT 0x2E Hooking rootkit that doesn't do anything particularly malicious.
+		Keep in mind INT 0x2E has was deprecated when Windows XP came out.

 TODO: Add more documentation!